bobduru/beluga-call-pipeline/README.md

 To install the necessary dependencies for this project, follow these steps:

-1. Ensure Python is properly installed on your machine.
+1. Ensure Python (use 3.12.8)  is properly installed on your machine.

 2. Create and activate a virtual environment:
    ```bash